jnvm/dbq/readme.md

 ### [Caveats](#Caveats)

-Since parallel execution requires a connection pool, this means queries will occur across different connections, _which_ means locally defined variables and temporary tables have no guarantee of existing between queries, since they're connection-local.
+* **variables and temp tables across multiple connections** - since parallel execution requires a connection pool, this means queries will occur across different connections, _which_ means locally defined variables and temporary tables have no guarantee of existing between queries, since they're connection-local.
 So...define your variables in code, not queries, and consider refactoring before reaching for temp tables.
+* **multiple cores** - if you're operating with only one core, you won't benefit meaningfully from running queries in parallel with a connection pool.
+2+ cores and you will.
+It'd also be appropriate to only have as many connections as cores.
+See the `test.js` for benchmark numbers.